friendsofstrandseq/ashleys-qc-pipeline/README.md

   3. Sorting, Deduplicating and Indexing of BAM files through [Samtools](http://www.htslib.org/) & [sambaba](https://lomereiter.github.io/sambamba/docs/sambamba-view.html)

 At this point the pipeline can automatically continue through either:

-  4. A. Generating features and use ashleys-qc model to identify high-quality cells
+  - 4A.
+Generating features and use ashleys-qc model to identify high-quality cells

-  4. B. Run [mosaicatcher](https://github.com/friendsofstrandseq/mosaicatcher), plot figures and launch jupyter notebook for analysis
+  - 4B.
+Run [mosaicatcher](https://github.com/friendsofstrandseq/mosaicatcher), plot figures and launch jupyter notebook for analysis

 ## Setup
 ```